 Strap your backpack to your back, go outside, and walk.
 Seriously, pretend that the Interrail trip has started and you need to go from A to B with your backpack.
 If you feel comfortable wearing the backpack, then great – you are ready!
 If not, you might need to remove a few items or even change the backpack.
 Remember, you will be carrying this thing a lot.

 Budgeting doesn’t mean poor planning.
 With the power of the Internet, travellers have access to tools and know-how from other travelers that can make their trip more enjoyable.

-Use Interrail Planner, estimate the budget using the above Average Basic Daily Budget method and carefully choose what to take in your backpack.
+Use Interrail Planner to plan your route, estimate your budget using the method above (or get Interrail Planner Premium to estimate costs as you plan), and carefully choose what to take in your backpack.
 Planning means that you won’t have to worry about it while travelling.
 Still not convinced?
 Learn more about why you should plan your Interrail trip in advance.